 Saint Kuriakose Chavara – Archeparchy of Changanacherry – Founder of CMI – declared Blessed by Pope John Paul II at Kottayam, India on 8 February 1986.
 Canonized on 23 November 2014, Rome by Pope Francis.
 Feast on January 3rd.

-Blessed Mariam Thressia – Eparchy of Irinjalakuda – declared Blessed by Pope John Paul II in Rome on 9 April 2000.
+Saint Mariam Thressia – Eparchy of Irinjalakuda – declared Blessed by Pope John Paul II in Rome on 9 April 2000.
 Canonized on 13 October 2019, by Pope Francis.

 Blessed Thevarparampil Kunjachan – Eparchy of Palai – declared Blessed on 30 April 2006 by Mar Varkey Vithayathil, the Major Archbishop of the Syro-Malabar Church at Ramapuram, Palai as the delegate of Pope Benedict XVI.

 Blessed Rani Maria (Mariam Vattalil) Beatified in Indore on 4 November 2017.